rander38/Remote-Sensing-Indices-Derivation-Tool/README.md

   Huete, A. .
 (1988).
 A soil-adjusted vegetation index (SAVI).
 Remote Sensing of Environment, 25(3), 295–309. doi:10.1016/0034-4257(88)90106-X

   Kauth, R., & Thomas, G. (1976).
 The tasselled cap--a graphic description of the spectral-temporal development of agricultural crops as seen by Landsat.
 LARS Symposia.
-Retrieved from http://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=1160&context=lars_symp

   Qi, J., Chehbouni, A., Huete, A. R., Kerr, Y. H., & Sorooshian, S. (1994).
 A modified soil adjusted vegetation index.
 Remote Sensing of Environment, 48(2), 119–126. doi:10.1016/0034-4257(94)90134-1